Those of you out there who have been excited after Obama's patriotism speech today are going to love this.

 Dropping bombs on people, big deal.

-Highlighting the fact the leftist claims that are out there in the far fringe blogosphere that McCain did make a propaganda video.
+And lo and behold, the politico.com now comes up with a story day afterwards highlighting the fact the leftist claims that are out there in the far-fringe blogosphere that McCain did make a propaganda video.

-Therefore he's disloyal to the country.
+Therefore, he's disloyal to the country.

-What exactly is McCain's military experience that prepares him for being commander-in-chief?
+Putting that bit of disloyalty aside, what exactly is McCain's military experience that prepares him for being commander-in-chief?

 After being tortured, he participated in some Vietnamese propaganda efforts.